wsvea-lochert/Luke/README.md

 # Luke
 ![](/banner.png)
-Luke is a Android app made to run human pose estimation models.
-This project is created as a part of my master project at Høgskolen i Østfold.

 ## What is Luke?
 Luke is a Android app made to run human pose estimation models.
 The app generates steering signals for manoeuvring autonomous vehicles based on predictions from a HPE model.